ishan-chhabra/practice-python/readme.md

 `
 Write a program that accepts a comma separated sequence of words as input and prints the words in a comma-separated sequence after sorting them alphabetically.
 `

+### Question 6

+    session-one/six.py
+`
+Given the marks of five subjects, you have to calculate and print the average of the total marks.
+`